tizzo/fetcher/README.md

 Fetcher creates a "working diredctory" with a specific layout for its uses.
 That directory is laid out as follows:

   - public_files - The drupal pubic files directory which will be symlinked to `sites/default/files` by default.
 Generally group writable and group owned by the webserver.
   - private_files - (Optional) A private file directory to be used by drupal.
 Generally group writable and group owned by the webserver.
   - logs - A folder for logs with files created for `mail.log`, `access.log` and `watchdog.log`.
 Logs used in development, not recommended for production.
   - code - A folder containing the actual checkout from the VCS repository.
-- releases - (Optional)
+  - releases - (Optional).
     - 1.0.1 - An example of a release folder for a tag called `1.0.1`.
   - webroot - A symlink to the Drupal root (usually the root of `/code` in this directory).

 It is also worth noting that while settings.php will be dynamically generated appropriately to the version of Drupal, if there is a `site-settings.php` file in the
 `sites/default` folder it will dynamically be included from the settings.php file.
 This is the prefered method of including PHP files.